etjoy82/Recursive-Intelligence-Expansion/README.md

 <h1 id="start-here">🚀 Start Here: Easy Onboarding Navigation Path of the Table of Contents</h1>

 This 🚀 Start Here section offers a fast, intuitive entry into RIEM{}.
-Once you’ve explored it, feel free to navigate the rest of the document using the fully indexed [Table of Contents](#toc)—but remember: this README opens the door, the TSL volumes contain the full recursive system, and RUMIA invites you to collaborate in its unfolding through exploration, reflection, and co-creation.
+Once you’ve explored it, feel free to navigate the rest of the document using the fully indexed [🗂️ Table of Contents](#toc)—but remember: this README opens the door, the TSL volumes contain the full recursive system, and RUMIA invites you to collaborate in its unfolding through exploration, reflection, and co-creation.

 ### Not sure where to begin?
 Start here—choose your path by interest: